telerik/kendo-ui-core/docs/AngularJS/introduction.md

 When AngularJS compiles the HTML, the Kendo UI directive turn the `<input>` field into a nice DatePicker widget.

-The example below demonstrates how to discard the dashes after `kendo-` as a shortcut approach.
+The following example demonstrates how to discard the dashes after `kendo-` as a shortcut approach.

 ###### Example

     <input kendo-numerictextbox />

-### Widget Options in HTML
+### Widget HTML Options

 It is possible for you to specify any options supported by Kendo UI widgets in `element` attributes by converting the option name from camelCase to dash-separated-words and prefixing it with a `k-`.